thecritiz/expression-upgraded/README.md

-# 🎭 Expression-Upgraded: Emotion-Based Movie Recommender 🎬
+# 🎭 Expression-Upgraded: Emotion-Based Movie Recommender🎬

 A full-stack application that detects human emotions from images and recommends movies based on the detected emotion.